JAMadison/Palette_Pro/README.md

 ## Palette Pro
 This program allows you to create stunning 16-color paint palettes with matching light and dark variants for each color.
 With just a few clicks, you can generate randomized color combinations and save them as beautifully crafted 320x60 PNG grids.

-It's the perfect tool for designers, artists, and anyone who loves to experiment with colors.
+In v2.0, we've added a new feature that lets you extract color palettes from any image using the Kmeans algorithm.
+Simply select an image and let the program do the rest!
+This feature is perfect for designers, artists, and anyone who wants to create color schemes based on an existing image.

+Whether you're looking to create a brand new color palette or extract colors from an image, this program makes it easy to experiment with colors and find the perfect combinations for your next project.

+## Photoshop users:

+	1. Open Adobe Photoshop and create a new document or open an existing one.
+	2. Click on the "Swatches" panel to open it (if it's not already open, go to "Window" > "Swatches").
+	3. In the Swatches panel, click on the drop-down menu icon (the icon with three horizontal lines) in the top right corner and select "Load Swatches".
+	4. In the file dialog, navigate to the folder where your color_palette.png file is located and select it.
+	5. If the color_palette.png file is not in indexed color mode, you can convert it by going to "Image" > "Mode" > "Indexed Color" and selecting the "Exact" option in the 	   "Palette" dropdown.
+Then save the file as a PNG.
+	6. The color swatches from your color_palette.png file will be loaded into the Swatches panel.
+	7. To use a color from the palette, simply click on the desired swatch in the Swatches panel.
+The color will be applied to your currently selected tool or layer.
+	8. You can also save the loaded color palette as a new swatch library by clicking on the Swatches panel drop-down menu icon and selecting "Save Swatches".
+Give your new   	   swatch library a name and save it to your desired location.

 ## Palette Pro v2.0 Release and Install instructions:
 Review the code here - https://github.com/JAMadison/Palette_Pro/blob/main/main.py